takshitheady/straininsightsfinal/docs/04_Edge_Functions_InDepth.md

         d.
 Receives the generated description from the AI.
     6.  **Update Database**: Updates the `lab_results` table for the given `labResultId`:
         -   Sets `description` to the AI-generated content.
-        -   Sets `status` to `'completed'`.
+        -   Sets `status` to `\'completed\'`.
         -   Optionally saves `raw_text`.
-    7. If any step fails (download, parsing, AI call, DB update), it updates the `lab_results` record `status` to `'error'` and logs the error.
+    7. If any step fails (download, parsing, AI call, DB update), it updates the `lab_results` record `status` to `\'error\'` and logs the error.
     8. Returns a success or error JSON response.
-The frontend typically relies on polling the `lab_results` table for the final status and description, so the function's direct return might just confirm invocation.
+The frontend typically relies on polling the `lab_results` table for the final status and description, so the function\'s direct return might just confirm invocation.
 -   **Key Environment Variables**: `SUPABASE_URL`, `SUPABASE_SERVICE_ROLE_KEY` (if admin client is used), `OPENAI_API_KEY` (or equivalent for other AI services).
 -   **Interactions**:
     -   Reads files from Supabase Storage (`labresults` bucket).